cloudevents/spec/openmessaging-transport-binding.md

 *structured* and *binary*.
 Every compliant implementation SHOULD support both modes.

-In the *structured* content mode, event metadata attributes and event data are placed into producer send message body.
+In the *structured* content mode, event metadata attributes and event data are placed into the OpenMessaging message's application data section using an [event format](#14-event-formats).

-In the *binary* content mode, the value of the event `data` attribute is placed into message body, with the `contentType` attribute value declaring its media type; all other event attributes are mapped OpenMessaging sys headers.
+In the *binary* content mode, the value of the event `data` attribute is placed into message body, with the `contentType` attribute value declaring its media type; all other event attributes are mapped [OpenMessaging properties][OpenMessaging-Spec]

 ### 1.4.
 Event Formats

 Event formats, used with the *stuctured* content mode, define how an event is expressed in a particular data format.
-All implementations of this specification MUST support the [JSON event format][JSON-format].
+All implementations of this specification MUST support the [JSON event format][JSON-format], as well as the [OpenMessaging event format][OpenMessaging-format] for the [properties][OpenMessaging-Spec] section, but MAY support any additional, including proprietary, formats.

 ### 1.5.
 Security